 “Do something creative each day” is very much integrated into our teaching philosophy throughout the school.

-Art at Knightsbridge School is taught by a specialist teacher from J2 to S8.
+Art at Knightsbridge School is taught by a specialist teacher from year 2 to year 8.
 It has its own well-equipped studio right at the top of the school, allowing for a spacious working area, which is full of light.
 This offers an environment that is both a creative and stimulating place to work.
 All the children enjoy a double lesson of Art per week.

 The main objective of the art department is for the children to develop a love of creating.
 The children learn and enjoy all aspects of the process from the initial sketches to finished pieces.
 We aim to provide a safe environment, which encourages the children to express themselves in their own unique way regardless of attainment level.